-Students seeking learning accommodations should consult the policy on disabilities outlined in the student handbook or see the dean of academic success.
+Students seeking learning accommodations should consult the policy on disabilities outlined in the student handbook or see the Associate Vice President for Student Success.

 WYNDHAM ROBERTSON LIBRARY

 The Wyndham Robertson Library, a winner of the ACRL's prestigious Excellence in Academic Libraries Award, provides the Hollins community with a rich variety of collections, research and instructional services, and unique spaces for study or community gatherings.